What Is Lead Poisoning?

 Toys.
 You can find lead paint in older toys and toys from other countries that haven't banned it yet.

 Household dust.
 This is a problem for older homes that once had lead paint.
 But you can bring soil with lead in it into any home.

 Pottery.
 Glazes and paint used on pottery, china, and porcelain could contain lead.

 Lead bullets.
 This is more likely for people who spend time at a firing range.

-Certain occupations.
-People most likely to be exposed to lead or bring it home on their clothes are those who work in auto repair, mining, pipe fitting, battery manufacturing, painting, and construction.
+Some jobs.
+You're most likely to be exposed to lead or bring it home on your clothes if you work in auto repair, mining, pipe fitting, battery manufacturing, painting, or construction.

 Paint sets and art supplies.
 These paints could also have lead.
-Check the label.
+You may not know until you check the label.

 Storage batteries.
-You might also hear them called lead acid batters.
-They’re the rechargeable type you’ll find in nonelectric cars.
+You might also hear these called lead acid batteries.
+They're the rechargeable type you find in nonelectric cars.

 Herbal or folk remedies.
 The traditional Hispanic medicines greta and azarcon, along with remedies from China, India, and other countries, are tied to lead poisoning.

 Candy.
 Candies from Mexico made with tamarind might also contain lead.